GB's Norrie reaches Lyon Open semis but Draper out

 Norrie will be leading the British challenge at the French Open, but is now one of only three from the nation to be in the main singles draw after Kyle Edmund withdrew on Thursday with a wrist injury.

-Norrie is joined by Dan Evans and Jack Draper in the main draw for the men's singles at Roland Garros, but there are no British women in the singles for the first time since 2009.
+Norrie is joined by Dan Evans and Draper in the main draw for the men's singles at Roland Garros, but there are no British women in the singles for the first time since 2009.

+The trio discovered their first-round opponents in Thursday's draw, with Norrie starting against France's Benoit Paire, Evans playing Australia's Thanasi Kokkinakis, and Draper taking on Argentina's Tomas Martin Etcheverry.

 - A perfect storm strikes the school...: Waterloo Road is back with a new series and the arrival of a new student causes fireworks